-You may have even come across writers, teachers, and speakers who propagate the idea of purging, killing, or desperately trying to transcend the ego in order to attain states of bliss and cosmic unity.
+You may have even come across writers, teachers, and speakers who propagate the idea of ego death; the purging, killing, or desperately trying to transcend the ego in order to attain states of bliss and cosmic unity.

 Yes, it’s true that having a sense of self can be tremendously limiting and destructive.
 BUT if we only see the ego as “bad” we aren’t seeing the whole picture.

 Having a strong sense of self is not only vital in everyday life but is also essential for the spiritual path.
 I know that may sound absurd but hang in there.
 I’ll explain why we all need a clearly defined ego – especially on the spiritual path – below.

 Table of contents